codership/documentation/galeracluster/source/faq.rst

    If you'd prefer to use MySQL, see :doc:`Installing MySQL Galera Cluster <./documentation/install-mysql>` for information on how to install MySQL and Galera software.
 Galera is not yet incorporated into MySQL.

-.. rubric:: What's the Minimum and Maximum number of Servers in a Galera Cluster?
 .. _`faq-min-max-galera-nodes`:
+.. rubric:: What's the Minimum and Maximum Number of Servers in a Galera Cluster?

+.. rst-class:: list-stats

+   Level: Newcomer; Interested: DBAs; Category: Installation

 .. rst-class:: list-abstract